 English statutes have never been officially codified.
 There are, however, unofficial publications that organize by subject the statutes currently in force.
 These are discussed below.

-Airports Authority Act, 1965 (Eng.) is typical statute cite.
+Airports Authority Act, 1965 (Eng.) is a typical statute cite.
 Until 1963, statutes were cited by regnal year rather than calendar year.
 Thus, you might see a citation such as 5 Eliz.
 2, c.3, referring to the third act passed during the fifth year of Elizabeth II's reign.
-The English Legal History will help you find older statutes.
+The English Legal History guide will help you find older statutes.

 Since 1831 Her Majesty's Stationery Office (H.M.S.O., now the Office of Public Sector Information) has published the official version of the statutes as Public General Acts and General Synod Measures (KD124 .P83).
 The law library began receiving these in 1952.
 These are the equivalent of our session laws.
 They are compiled every year; before that they are available in slip law form.
 Access is through the Index to the Statutes in Force.
 The Public General Statutes and The Public General Acts (KD124 .P82), published by the Incorporated Council of Law Reporting, contain acts passed between 1866 and 1951 (both sets are marked Law Reports: Statutes on the spine).
-Current Law (KD296 .C82) also contains summaries of recent statutory developments, arranged by subject.
+Current Law Year Book (KD296 .C82) also contains summaries of recent statutory developments, arranged by subject.

 Index to the Statutes (KD142.4 .I52), which covered the period 1235 to 1990 (when publication ceased), and Chronological Table of the Statutes (KD142.3 .C47), which covers the years 1235 to the present, are meant to be used with Public General Acts and Measures and Statutes in Force.
 The Chronological Table of the Statutes indicates repeals and amendments.